linogaliana/python-datascientist/content/01_data/intro.md

 ## Sorting

-Although Python has built-in sort and sorted functions to work with lists, we won't discuss them here because NumPy's np.sort function turns out to be much more efficient and useful for our purposes.
-By default np.sort uses an O[NlogN], quicksort algorithm, though mergesort and heapsort are also available.
-For most applications, the default quicksort is more than sufficient.

-rand = np.random.RandomState(42)
-X = rand.randint(0, 10, (4, 6))
-print(X)

 Sometimes we're not interested in sorting the entire array, but simply want to find the k smallest values in the array.
 NumPy provides this in the np.partition function. np.partition takes an array and a number K; the result is a new array with the smallest K values to the left of the partition, and the remaining values to the right, in arbitrary order: